 Rabbi Shlomo Lalezarian grew up in the Sephardic/Persian community of Los Angeles.
 After graduating from the Yeshiva Gedolah of Los Angeles, he went to study Torah in the famed Sephardic Yeshiva Porat Yosef in the old city of Jerusalem.
 From there he continued his pursuit of Torah study in the Ner Yisrael Yeshiva of Baltimore Maryland.
 He continued his studies after marriage, in the Kollel Avodas Levi and Kollel Or Nissan of Baltimore.
 After being Rabbinical ordained in 2006, the Rabbi and his family was part of a select group of young families that were sent by the Roshei HaYeshivot of Ner Yisrael to the west valley area of Los Angeles to spread Torah.

 Aside from the thousands of different shiurim he has delivered to the community at large, he was tapped by the Rabbanim of Los Angeles 2011 to design and build the West Valley Eruv, a project that had been stuck, after many unsuccessful attempts for the previous 20 years.
 In December of 2016 with the approval of HaRav Moshe Heinemann the 25 year old project was completed.
 In addition to the West Valley Eruv, Rabbi Lalezarian serves the Los Angeles Community Eruv, Valley Eruv and a new project of the soon to be built (IY”H) Santa Monica Eruv.
-He is also an RFR for food services in the west coast for the OU and a RFR for The Los Angeles Vaad Mishmeres HaKashrus.
-He is part of the Kollel Yechiel Yehuda afternoon Kollel and has previously taught at Valley Torah High School in Valley Village, CA, and Or Hachayim in North Hollywood, CA.
+He is also an Rabbinical Coordinator for the KSA and the Rav HaMachshir for OU food services, West Coast.
+He has previously taught at Valley Torah High School in Valley Village, CA, and Or Hachayim in North Hollywood, CA.

 Originally from Brooklyn, Rabbi Shmuel Aboud currently lives in Southfield, MI and serves as the Assistant Rabbi of Beit Knesset Ohr Hatorah under Rabbi Avi Cohen.
 He has previously studied in Yeshiva Mercaz Hatorah of Belle Harbor under Rabbi Levi Dicker, under Rav Menachem Eichenstein in Israel, in Mirrer Yeshiva in Jerusalem under Rabbi Elimelech Resnik, in Kollel Yeshivat Ahavat Shalom and in Kollel Yeshivah Beis Yehuda Detroit MI.
 For the past six years he has been teaching 4th grade at Beis Yehudah Detroit.